Prostate cancer misdiagnosis claims

 A claim does not exist simply because something went wrong.
 We need to prove two things side by side.

 The second is causation.
 Even where the standard of care was poor, you only have a claim if earlier diagnosis would have changed your prognosis or treatment.
-This is where most prostate cancer cases are won or lost.
 We instruct independent urologists and oncologists to compare what your treatment and outcome would have been at the missed appointment with what they are now.
-A delay that allows a localised, curable tumour to break out of the prostate capsule transforms the case from one that can win to one that has to.
+A delay that allows a localised, curable tumour to break out of the prostate capsule can significantly affect both prognosis and treatment options.

-Stage at diagnosis decides what treatment can do.
-Each month of delay closes off another option.
+Stage at diagnosis determines what treatment can achieve.

-Caught early, low-grade localised disease can be managed with active surveillance, focal therapy or surgery to remove the prostate, with the realistic prospect of cure.
-The side effects are real but the cancer itself is dealt with.
+Caught early, low-grade localised disease can be managed with active surveillance, focal therapy or surgery, with a realistic prospect of cure.

-For some men, the delay turns a survivable cancer into a fatal one.
-We act for families in fatal medical negligence claims where a husband, father or partner would still be alive if NICE referral pathways had been followed.
+For some men, a late diagnosis means the cancer is no longer curable.
+We act for families in fatal medical negligence claims where a family member would still be alive if NICE referral pathways had been followed.

 What prostate cancer compensation typically covers